KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

-This class extends HorizontalLayout, which means that all children components will be added horizontally, one by one.
+This class extends HorizontalLayout, which means that all children's components will be added horizontally, one by one.
 PlayerCard component consists of 3 Divs: name, number and position.
 Constructor takes Player as a parameter and initializes Divs with text values of the player's name, number and position.

 According to [Vaadin docs](https://vaadin.com/docs/v14/flow/importing-dependencies/tutorial-ways-of-importing.html), Style Sheet file we should place into ```frontend/styles``` folder and then use @CssImport annotation with the path to css file to add some styling to the component.
 There is a basic styling in player-card.css: